 Farewell unpaid blogger

-“Perhaps some too many: One of the largest demanding situations all of us face, in a generation where everybody has a platform, is figuring out whom to pay attention to.
+“Perhaps some too many: One of the largest demanding situations we all face, in a generation where everybody has a platform, is figuring out whom to pay attention to.
 When regarded as substantially democratizing, open platforms now threaten, with the tsunami of false facts we all face daily, to undermine democracy.
 When anybody has a megaphone, no one can be heard.
-We desire that by listening carefully via all the noise, we can find the voices that want to be heard and increase them for all of you.”
+We desire that by listening carefully to all the noise, we can find the voices that want to be heard and increase them for all of you.”

 blogger